MobilityData/gtfs-validator/RULES.md

 Notices are split into three categories: `INFO`, `WARNING`, `ERROR`.

 * `ERROR` notices are for items that the [GTFS reference specification](https://github.com/google/transit/tree/master/gtfs/spec/en) explicitly requires or prohibits (e.g., using the language "must").
 The validator uses [RFC2119](https://tools.ietf.org/html/rfc2119) to interpret the language in the GTFS spec.
+  * ⚠️ for this particular level of severity, [`ValidationNotices`](core/src/main/java/org/mobilitydata/gtfsvalidator/notice/ValidationNotice.java) should be distinguished from [`SystemErrors`](core/src/main/java/org/mobilitydata/gtfsvalidator/notice/SystemError.java): while `ValidationNotices` give information about the data quality, `SystemErrors` are not semantic errors, they give information about things that may have gone wrong during the validation process such as an impossibility to unzip a GTFS archive.
 * `WARNING` notices are for items that will affect the quality of GTFS datasets but the GTFS spec does expressly require or prohibit.
 For example, these might be items recommended using the language "should" or "should not" in the GTFS spec, or items recommended in the MobilityData [GTFS Best Practices](https://gtfs.org/best-practices/).
 * `INFO` notices are for items that do not affect the feed's quality, such as unknown files or unknown fields.